-This is a complete list of hands-on visual discrimination activities to use with pre-k and kindergarten students designed to help practice and improve visual discrimination.
+Learn what visual discrimination is, and read a complete list of hands-on visual discrimination activities to use with pre-k and kindergarten students.
+The activities are designed to help practice and improve this important skill!

-These visual discrimination activity ideas are fun, engaging and perfect for young learners.
-Be sure to get our visual discrimination worksheets, too!
+These visual discrimination activity ideas are multi-sensory, engaging, and perfect for encouraging students to improve this skill.
+For even more practice, be sure to get our visual discrimination worksheets, too!

 🪙 Sorts Activities

 Sorts are great hands on activities that make learning fun and interesting for tactile young learners.